arnoldGoncharenko1/SmartTasks/README.md

 - The app has no API call to resolve tasks, everything is stored locally.
 - This limitation is minor, but the task list gets replaced by the new tasks that the API picks up each time the app restarts.
-- The app currently possess basic error handling.
+- The app currently possesses basic error handling

 ## Future Enhancements

 - **Error Handling**: Add further error handling by showing more user-friendly messages and additional handling for new response types.
-- **Further API integreation**: Add API calls for resolving the tasks, properly updating it on the backend so results would be consistent.
+- **Further API integration**: Add API calls for resolving the tasks, properly updating it on the backend so results would be consistent.
 - **Testing**: Add test coverage for every additional module

 ## Conclusion

-SmartTasks demonstrates the use of modern Android development practices, including Jetpack Compose, the MVVM architecture, Hilt, Room, and the multi-module approach to organzation.
+SmartTasks demonstrates the use of modern Android development practices, including Jetpack Compose, the MVVM architecture, Hilt, Room, and the multi-module approach to organization.